Asia Landmarks - 25 Famous Landmarks in Asia

 The Forbidden City complex is an impressive monument found in the center of Beijing.
 The complex was built in the early 1400s during the early Ming Dynasty and contains palaces and other administrative buildings.
 This landmark is notably the largest imperial palace in the world and one of the most famous landmarks in China.

 The 980 buildings that make up the complex served as the imperial palace of China from 1420 to 1912.
 Twenty-four emperors from the Ming and Quin dynasties used the Forbidden City as their home during their reign.

 Today, tourists can explore many of these buildings, including the Hall of the Supreme Principle and the Palace of Eternal Harmony.
 There is also a Palace Museum to visit, which features thousands of artifacts, art pieces, and ceramics.
-The Forbidden City is a must-visit even if in Beijing for only three days.

 The mountain has been a popular tourist attraction for years, with many attempting the climb to the top.
 However, getting to the top is quite difficult and is only accomplished by a few.
 You will need to be in great shape and get an approved guide to climb with you.